apollosolutions/federated-subscriptions/readme.md

 ## Getting Started

-> You must have [Node](https://nodejs.org/) installed to run the client application, and [Docker](https://www.docker.com) installed to run the Router and subgraphs.
+### Requirements
+You will need an **enterprise enabled** GraphOS account, please reach out to your account team to acquire a trial account or schedule a [quick consultation](https://www.apollographql.com/enterprise).

+In addition, you will need [Docker](https://www.docker.com) installed to run the complete demo (router, subgraphs, client).

+### Usage
 1) Clone this repo:

 ```